Tuanpluss02/Flutter-Portfolio/README.md

 ## Introduction

-Welcome to my portfolio built using Flutter, an open-source UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+This is my portfolio built using Flutter, an open-source UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 This portfolio showcases my skills and experiences as a Flutter developer.

 ## Features